shajahan-sshaik3/Modern-CPP/README.md

 # Modern-CPP
-This repo is for the essentials Modern features of C++.
+This repo is for the essentials Modern concepts of C++.
 1. Threads
     -Multithreading
     -Synchronization